jakebullet70/OctoTouchController/README.md

 ### Features
 Supports Android 4.X to the latest version
+Native Android app, not a re-packaged web app
 Portrait or landscape modes
 Built in filament loading - unloading wizard
 Support for Sonoff power device without Octoprint plugin